ricardophg1/portifolio/README.md

 ## 🚀 Cloud Architect | Data Cloud Engineer | DevOps Specialist

 With over 15 years of experience in technology, I specialize in designing and implementing scalable cloud solutions, data architectures, and DevOps practices.
-Currently based in Curitiba, Brazil.
+Currently based in Brazil.

 ### 🛠️ Tech Stack